-If you complete California State University General Education Breadth (CSUGE) requirements or the Intersegmental General Education Transfer Curriculum (IGETC) with full certification, earn an associate degree and achieve a 2.5 or higher GPA, you are also guaranteed admissions at the junior level to our HBCU partners.
+If you complete California State University General Education Breadth (CSUGE) requirements or the Intersegmental General Education Transfer Curriculum (IGETC) with full certaition, earn an Completing the IGETC GE for UC in addition to major pregissociate degree and achieve a 2.5 or higher GPA, you are also guaranteed admissions at the junior level to our HBCU partners.

-If you have 30 or more CSU or UC transferable units and a minimum 2.5 GPA, you are also guaranteed admissions with full acceptance of transferable units.
+If you have 30 or more CSU or UC transferable units and a minimum be accepted by the UC and there is no need to take additional 2.5 GPA, you are also guaranteed admissions with full acceptance of transferable units.